 Now that you have some food in you, we recommend trying the Ginja de Obidos liqueur, a local delicacy.

-Ginja of Obidos is the home of this famous liquor.
+Ginja de Óbidos is the home of this famous liquor.
 It is a Portuguese sweet cherry liqueur that is delicious.
 You will come across many places that offer a shot served in a delicate chocolate cup.
 We don’t know what we enjoyed more, the alcohol or eating the cup after.
-To our shock, the cost; was only 1 euro.
+To our surprise, the cost was only 1 euro.
 We may have enjoyed a few during our stroll.
 Bottles of Ginja are for sale in various sizes and are very reasonable.
-You will find Ginja of Obidos often during your travels.
-Click here to see our article on it.
+You will find Ginja of Óbidos often during your travels.

 Onward toward the Castle